d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-attention.md

 ### Comparing

-In the next step, we compare a word in one sequence with the other sequence that is softly aligned with that word.
+In the next step, we compare a token in one sequence with the other sequence that is softly aligned with that token.
-Note that in soft alignment, all the words from one sequence, though with probably different attention weights, will be compared with a word in the other sequence.
+Note that in soft alignment, all the tokens from one sequence, though with probably different attention weights, will be compared with a token in the other sequence.
-For easy of demonstration, :numref:`fig_nli_attention` pairs words with aligned words in a *hard* way.
+For easy of demonstration, :numref:`fig_nli_attention` pairs tokens with aligned tokens in a *hard* way.
 For example, suppose that the attending step determines that "need" and "sleep" in the premise are both aligned with "tired" in the hypothesis, the pair "tired--need sleep" will be compared.

-In the comparing step, we feed the concatenation (operator $[\cdot, \cdot]$) of words from one sequence and aligned words from the other sequence into a function $g$ (an MLP):
+In the comparing step, we feed the concatenation (operator $[\cdot, \cdot]$) of tokens from one sequence and aligned tokens from the other sequence into a function $g$ (an MLP):

 $$\mathbf{v}_{A,i} = g([\mathbf{a}_i, \boldsymbol{\beta}_i]), i = 1, \ldots, m\\ \mathbf{v}_{B,j} = g([\mathbf{b}_j, \boldsymbol{\alpha}_j]), j = 1, \ldots, n.$$

 :eqlabel:`eq_nli_v_ab`

-In :eqref:`eq_nli_v_ab`, $\mathbf{v}_{A,i}$ is the comparison between word $i$ in the premise and all the hypothesis words that are softly aligned with word $i$;
+In :eqref:`eq_nli_v_ab`, $\mathbf{v}_{A,i}$ is the comparison between token $i$ in the premise and all the hypothesis tokens that are softly aligned with token $i$;
-while $\mathbf{v}_{B,j}$ is the comparison between word $j$ in the hypothesis and all the premise words that are softly aligned with word $j$.
+while $\mathbf{v}_{B,j}$ is the comparison between token $j$ in the hypothesis and all the premise tokens that are softly aligned with token $j$.
 The following `Compare` class defines such as comparing step.

 ```{.python .input}